sftcd/elig/draft-carpenter-eligibility-expand.md

 ## Draft-01 to -02

 - Made this 3933 process experiment

-- Eliminated path based on directorate reviews
+- Eliminated path based on directorate reviews, used to be: "Has submitted at least 6 reviews as a member of an official IETF review team within the last 3 years."

 - Other comments from IETF107 virtual gendispatch meeting handled

 ## Draft-00 to -01